Have you been charged with Dangerous Driving Causing Serious Injury?

 (b) the destruction, other than in the course of a medical procedure, of the foetus of a pregnant woman, whether or not the woman suffers any other harm.

-If you have been charged with dangerous driving causing serious injury you should treat the matter very seriously.
-Most people that are found guilty in relation to this charge will be at serious risk of serving immediate time in prison.
+If you have been charged with dangerous driving causing serious injury, you should treat the matter very seriously.
+People found guilty in relation to this charge will often be at risk of serving immediate time in prison.

-Engaging experienced lawyers in this area is absolutely critical.
+Engaging experienced lawyers in this area is absolutely critical so contact us today for a discussion.